rombrew/phobia/doc/InputAnalogKnob.md

 	|          GND BRK ANG +5v                   |
 ```

+**WARNING**: Refer to your hardware manual or look into `src/hal/hw/...`
+directory to find out actual pin mapping on your port.

 ## Configuration

 First you need to figure out how the controller receives analog signals.
 Use